 If you’re a small-business owner in the Old Dominion state, we know you’re eager to stay on top of current Virginia minimum wage rules.
 So, we’ve put together this quick guide with all the info you need to know about the minimum wage in Virginia.

 What is the minimum wage in Virginia?

-Full-time students, who may be paid no less than 85 percent of the minimum wage ($6.16) for up to 20 hours of work per week when school is in session
+Full-time students who put in fewer than 20 hours of work per week when school is in session

 Babysitters who work for fewer than 10 hours per week

 Individuals under the age of 18 employed by a parent or guardian

 Any person under the age of 16, regardless of employer

 Any other employee who is exempt from the federal minimum wage under the Fair Labor Standards Act